The64thGamer/cheeseepedia/content/wiki/july-1993-show.md

 ## Production

-During development, the show was originally going to be set for May of 1993, but was delayed to July.https://youtu.be/teR6WipX_5s
+This show was originally going to be released May of 1993, but was delayed to July.https://youtu.be/teR6WipX_5s

 ### Cut Song